The Man in the High Castle: Plot

 In 1962, it has been fifteen years since Imperial Japan and Nazi Germany won World War II.
 In San Francisco, in the Pacific States of America, Japanese judicial racism has enslaved black people and reduced the Chinese residents to second-class citizens.
-Businessman Robert Childan owns an antique shop there that specializes in Americana for a Japanese clientele who is obsessed with cultural artifacts of the former United States.
+Businessman Robert Childan owns an antique shop there that specializes in Americana for a Japanese clientele obsessed with cultural artifacts of the former United States.
 One day, Childan receives a request from Nobusuke Tagomi, a high-ranking trade official, who seeks a gift to impress a Swedish industrialist named Baynes.
 Childan cannot fulfill Tagomi's original request (a civil war recruiting poster) but is able to present alternatives because he is well-stocked with counterfeit antiques made by the metal works Wyndam-Matson Corporation.

 Recently fired from his job at a Wyndam-Matson factory, Frank Frink (formerly Fink) is a secret Jew and war veteran who agrees to join a former co-worker to start a business making and selling jewelry.
 In the Rocky Mountain States, Frank's ex-wife, Juliana Frink, works as a judo instructor in Canon City, Colorado and, in her private life, has begun a sexual relationship with Joe Cinnadella, an Italian truck driver and ex-soldier.

 Frink blackmails the Wyndam-Matson Corporation for money to finance his jewelry business, threatening to expose that they are supplying counterfeit antiques to Childan.
 Tagomi and Baynes meet, but Baynes repeatedly delays conducting any real business because he awaits a third party from Japan.
 The Nazi news media announce that Chancellor of Nazi Germany Martin Bormann has died after a short illness.
 Childan takes some of Frink's "authentic metalwork" jewelry on consignment to curry favor with a Japanese client, who, to Childan's surprise, says it possesses much Wu, spiritual awareness.
 Juliana and Joe travel by road to Denver, Colorado, but en route Joe impulsively decides that they take a side trip to Cheyenne, Wyoming, to meet Hawthorne Abendsen, the mysterious author of The Grasshopper Lies Heavy, a novel of speculative fiction that presents an alternate history of World War II wherein the Allies defeat the Axis.
-The Nazis banned the book in the U.S., but the Japanese allow its publication and sale in the Pacific States of America.
+The Nazis banned the book in the US, but the Japanese allow its publication and sale in the Pacific States of America.
 Supposedly, Abendsen lives in a heavily guarded estate named the High Castle.
 The Nazi news media inform the public that Joseph Goebbels is the new Chancellor of Nazi Germany.